ankowals/saf/README.md

 	5 Proceed according to the instructions on the screen 6 Install suggested plugins
-	7 Create user
+	7 Create admin user
-	8 Go to Manage Jenkins -> Configure System -> Advanced and change default path to workspace directory if needed 9 Go to Manage Jenkins -> Configure System and adjust number of executors to decide how many jobs can be run in parallel 10 Optionally install new modern UI.
-To do so go to Manage Jenkins -> Manage Plugins -> Available tab and install BlueOcean plugin
+	8 Go to Manage Jenkins -> Configure System -> Advanced and change default path to workspace directory to ${JENKINS_HOME}/workspace/${ITEM_FULL_NAME}
+	9 Go to Manage Jenkins -> Configure System -> Advanced and modify number of executors to decide how many jobs can be run in parallel
-	11 Go to Manage Jenkins -> Mangae Plugins -> Available and install PostBuildScript plugin to run tasks when the job execution is over
+	10 Go to Manage Jenkins -> Manage Plugins -> Available tab and install PostBuildScript plugin to run tasks when the job execution is over
-	12 Go back to main view and click Create New Jobs as Freestyle project 13 Thick "This project is parametrized" checkbox
+	11 Go back to main view and click Create New Jobs as Freestyle project 12 Thick "This project is parametrized" checkbox
-	14 Add String parameter PROJECTDIR with default value pointing to your project directory, for example "C:\Users\akowa\Documents\Projects\FK_Prototype"
+	13 Add String parameter PROJECTDIR with default value pointing to your project directory, for example "C:\Users\akowa\Documents\Projects\FK_Prototype"
-	15 Thick trim the string box
+	14 Thick trim the string box
-	16 Add String parameter ACTIVEENV with default value empty 17 Add String parameter CUCUMBEROPTIONS with default value that you wish to pass to cucumber runner, for example tags that shall be used "--tags @demoOnline"
-	18 Thick trim the string box
+	15 Add String parameter ACTIVEENV with default value empty 16 Thick trim the string box
-	19 Add build step "Execute Windows batch command" echo STEP 1 PRE BUILD
+	17 Add build step "Execute Windows batch command"

+		echo STEP 1 PRE BUILD
 		echo Stop jetty server so we can clean target directory

 		cd %PROJECTDIR%
-		mvn jetty:stop
+		call mvn jetty:stop -s setting.xml
+		call mvn clean -s setting.xml

-	20 Add build step "Execute Windows batch command" echo STEP 2 BUILD
+	18 Add build step "Execute Windows batch command"

+		echo STEP 2 BUILD
 		echo run tests

 		cd %PROJECTDIR%
+		call mvn test -s setting.xml -fae -Dactive_env="%ACTIVEENV%" -Dcucumber.options="--tags @test1" && call mvn -s setting.xml site
-		mvn clean test -Dactive_env="%ACTIVEENV%" -Dcucumber.options="%CUCUMBEROPTIONS%"
+		call mvn test -s setting.xml -fae -Dactive_env="%ACTIVEENV%" -Dcucumber.options="--tags @test2" && call mvn -s setting.xml site

-	21 Add PostBuild action "Execute Script"
-	22 In new PostBuld action add new build step "Execute Windows batch command" and mark if build was success, failure or unstable
+	19 Add build step "Execute Windows batch command"
-		Script content shall be

 		echo STEP 3 POST BUILD
+		echo copy test report to workspace %WORKSAPCE% for archiving

+		cd %PROJECTDIR%
+		xcopy * "%WORKSPACE%\%JOB_NAME%_%BUILD_NUMBER%" /e /i /h /Y

+	20 Add build step "Execute Windows batch command"

+		echo STEP 4 POST BUILD
 		echo generate test report

 		cd %PROJECTDIR%
-		mvn site
+		call mvn site -s setting.xml

-	23 Add build step "Execute Windows batch command" as a part of PostBuild step echo STEP 4 POST BUILD
+	21 Add build step "Execute Windows batch command"
-		echo copy test report to workspace %WORKSPACE% for archiving

-		cd %PROJECTDIR%
-		xcopy * "%WORKSPACE%\%JOB_NAME%_%BUILD_NUMBER%" /e /i /h /Y 24 Add build step "Execute Windows batch command" as a part of PostBuild step echo STEP 5 POST BUILD
+		echo STEP 5 POST BUILD
 		echo start jetty to display test report

 		set BUILD_ID=
 		echo cd %PROJECTDIR% > %TEMP%\startJetty.bat
-		echo mvn jetty:run >> %TEMP%\startJetty.bat
+		echo mvn jetty:run -s setting.xml >> %TEMP%\startJetty.bat

 		start /B "" cmd /C %* %TEMP%\startJetty.bat

-	25 To schedule new job add Build Triggers and select Build Periodically.
-To start execution every working day at approx 1 enter into the box
-	H 01 ** 1-5
-	26 Apply and save the changes
+	22 Apply and save the changes
+	23 Schedule the job
-	27 Watch it runs
+	24 Watch it runs
-	28 View results via allure report in the web browser under localhost:jetty_start_port
+	25 View results via allure report

-Please keep in mind that just the results of the latest job will be visible in the report.
-It is possible to run multiple jobs in parallel.
-To do so just create few projects and confgure separate job for each project.
-Rememebr to adjust jetty ports in pom.xml for each projects to view the reports when the job is over.
+	REMARK: tests will be run in order defined in batch file mentioned above in step 18

+How to allow desktop interaction?

+By default Jenkins run as a service under Windows host.
+This means it can be managed by going to services.msc.
+Unfortunately this will not allow for desktop interaction.
+This means that when a browser is open via Jenkins job or RDP session is open by Jenkins job user will not see it on the host.

+In general this is great because it allows to use this host when jobs are getting executed without a fear that user actions like mouse clicking or typing will influence test execution.
+Unfortunately Sikuli usage requires desktop integration.
+Currently it is used to handle flash based elements in Navigator UI of Wfc.

+To enable desktop integration we can run Jenkins from cmd as a current user.
+To do so please follow steps described below

+	1 Stop Jenkins service via services.msc
+	2 Change startup type from Automatic to Manual
+	3 Create a batch file with following content and run it

+		cd "C:\Program Files (x86)\Jenkins "
+		java -jar Jenkins.war --httpPort=8083

+		REMARK: 8083 number shall be changed to desired one

+	4 When Jenkins is started from CMD it will create a new directory in user’s home dir, for example C:\Users\superuser\.jenkins
+	5 Stop Jenkins instance that was run from CMD
+	6 Synchronize content of directory C:\Program Files (x86)\Jenkins with C:\Users\superuser\.jenkins
+	7 Start Jenkins again using batch file it will contain same configuration like previously used when it was started as a service from Program Files and desktop interaction will be allowed

+How to add links to reports to Jenkins dashboard?

+It is possible to show links to test reports on a Jenkins dashboard.
+Reports will be accessible only after job execution is done.
+It is very convenient for the end user to always check the job status via Jenkins dashboard and be able to go directly to the test report when the test execution is over.

+To add the links to the dashboard we can use a plugin called Sidebar links.
+To install it

+	1 Go to Manage Jenkins -> Manage Plugins
+	2 Click Available tab and install Sidebar Link plugin 3 Go to Manage Jenkins -> Configure System and add required links to test reports

+How to configure e-mail notifications?

+	1 Go to Manage Jenkins -> Configure System and add system admin e-mail address (it will be used as a sender) 2 Modify Extended E-Mail configuration and add
+		SMTP server: <smtp_server_host_name>
+		Default user E-mail suffix: @<domain_name>
+	3 If required default e-mail content and recipients can be configured as well.
+	4 Configure E-Mail notification section
+	5 Configure particular job to trigger e-mail notification for example when the job status is success.
+		a) Add new Post-build action ‘Editable Email Notification’
+		b) Change the default content or recipients configuration if required
+		c) Add trigger for notification.
+To do so please click on the 'Advanced Settings…' button and select 'Add Trigger' -> Success.
+Set 'Send to' to Recipient List.

 --------------------------------